FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 ### 1.4.1.
 Create Step
 Start by creating a new Protocol by clicking the large ➕ symbol next to `Measurement Protocols`in the main window.
 Add a `Simple Sweep` step into teh sequence.
 ### 1.4.2.
 Customize Simple Sweep
 You can now configure the `Simple Sweep`.
-This is quite similar to configuring the `for-loop` step [above](#23-sweeping-using-a-for-loopstep).
+This is quite similar to configuring the `For loop` step [above](#23-sweeping-using-a-for-loopstep).
 But you musts first configure the Sweep Channel, so the channel that should be changed and set.
 We will use the `motorX` channel for this example.
 ![img_39.png](img_39.png)\
 `Data Output` configures in which Bluesky stream the sweep is run. `sub-stream` should be fine for most cases.\
 Select the `Loop-Type` and `Sweep mode` you want.